sandboxie-plus/sandboxie-docs/docs/Content/UseFileImage.md

     - (Optional) Enable `Lock the box when all processes stop` to automatically unmount the image when the last sandboxed program terminates.

+> [!NOTE]
-> **Note:** The image is automatically mounted when starting any program from the sandbox via the UI.
+> The image is automatically mounted when starting any program from the sandbox via the UI.

 ### Unmounting Box Image